openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

     </div>
     <div correct>
       <div>A 32-character SSID.</div>
       <div>Correct.
-Unlike a 802.11 WiFi network, Thread network identifiers do not use an SSID.</div>
+Unlike an 802.11 WiFi network, Thread network identifiers do not use an SSID.</div>
     </div>
   </devsite-multiple-choice>
 </div>